 Time: 20 – 30 minutes (45 minutes extra if you do the tour)

-The Abbey is instantly in your sight as you walk into the city and no visit to Bath would be complete without a visit.
+The Abbey is instantly in your sight as you walk into the city and no visit to Bath would be complete without seeing the Abbey.
 From the outside Bath Abbey is stunning but don’t miss out on going inside too, the detail is mesmerizing.
 You can’t help but spend the entire time walking and looking up at the ceiling and windows.

 You can either take the opportunity to go inside and explore now or save for later on in the day (unless you’re visiting on a Sunday*).
 But make sure you are back in time for the last entry of the day (Monday – Friday 5.15 pm and weekends* 5.45 pm).